 Steel garage doors are some of the most durable and affordable doors out there.
 They are notoriously hard to paint, but if done properly they can be very pleasing to the eye.
 Like everything else that’s painted, but especially metal, the paint will start chipping and peeling off.
 When this happens there are a couple of basic things that you need to know in order to restore it to its previous finish.
-First see garage door spring before painting the garage.
+First, see the garage door spring before painting the garage.

-Steel is not a textured metal and paint needs to something to adhere to in order to get good coverage.
+Steel is not a textured metal and paint needs to be something to adhere to in order to get good coverage.
 For this reason, steel garage doors need several coats in order to look good.
 In order to perform this repair well, you’ll need the following:

 - A paint scraper